Home Incremental Data Processing with Structured Streaming and Auto Loader

 date_trunc('DAY', order_timestamp) AS order_date,

-sum(quantity) AS books_ordered
+sum(quantity) AS books_count

 FROM orders_silver_stream